-Early Detection.
-RSRC will use the STEP Assessment and initial benchmark assessments to help us identify struggling students within the first four-six weeks of school, and every two months thereafter.
-Frequent and ongoing assessment will ensure that we are meeting the needs of all students as they arise and tracking progress to ensure our strategies are supporting improved achievement.
+- 1. Early Detection.
+RSAR will use the STEP Assessment and initial Benchmark Assessments to help us identify struggling students within the first four six weeks of school, and every two months thereafter.
+Frequent and ongoing assessment will ensure that we are meeting the needs of all students as they arise and tracking progress to ensure our strategies are supporting improved achievement. - 2.
 Family Communication.
 We will inform the families as soon as we become concerned.
 We ask that our parents sign a significant Commitment Letter (See Appendix A-37 for the Rocketship commitment letter), committing to help their student get through these times.
-We will share formal strategies parents can use at home to help their child.
+We will share formal strategies parents can use at home to help their child. - 3.
 Teacher Collaboration Teachers will gather regularly to compare their student data, discuss students, and discuss instructional strategies, interventions and enrichment.
-This will be realized through a schedule that will allow the staff to have an early dismissal day one day a week and common planning time.
+This will be realized through a schedule that will allow the staff to have an early dismissal day one day a week. - 4.
 Focused Instruction.
-The standard RSRC instructional approach will be for teachers to plan their lessons for at least three groups of students, who are striving for different sub-goals in their development towards meeting the same overall grade-level standards.
+The standard RSAR instructional approach will be for teachers to plan their lessons for at least three groups of students, who are striving for different sub-goals in their development towards meeting the same overall grade-level standards.
 For example, in Writer's Workshop, there may be a group of second graders still working on the basics of capitalization and punctuation.
 Others will be focused on more advanced grammatical issues in their writing like subject/verb agreement or plurals.
-Still others will be working on creating better story maps to make it easier for them to write a new story.
+Still others will be working on creating better Story Maps to make it easier for them to write a new story.
 By focusing on at least three student groups in each lesson, teachers will have to prompt themselves to customize parts of the lesson to each group.

-Direct Intervention.
-Despite the significant amount of personalized learning built into the RSRC curriculum, some students may need more.
-ILSs will provide direct intervention to the bottom quintile of our students during Learning Lab interventions or during an after-school program.
+- 5. Direct Intervention.
+Despite the significant amount of personalized learning built into the RSAR curriculum, some students may need more.
+ILS's will provide direct intervention to the bottom quartile of our students during the after-school program each day. - 6.
 Ongoing Assessment Data is gathered both through frequent interim assessments performed in the subject areas and daily feedback given teachers from the computers in the Learning Lab.
-Teachers will have the tools they need to track all of their students and make sure they are not falling behind again in the areas where they received intervention.
+Teachers will have the tools they need to track all of their students and make sure they are not falling behind again in the areas where they received intervention. - 7.
 A Commitment to Each Student With the most struggling students, an effort is sometimes required beyond any normal day to day instruction in order to help a student achieve.
-Because of the RSRC mission of bringing all students to grade level by second grade and above grade level by fifth, our staff will find ways to help each student succeed in Math, Reading, and Writing.
-Please specifically reference section describing RSRC's Response-to-Intervention Program above.
+Because of the RSAR mission of bringing all students to grade level by second grade and above grade level by fifth, our staff will find ways to help each student succeed in Math, Reading, and Writing.